LAW SCHOOL CLINICS

-The newest of CUA’s legal clinics, the Innocence Project Clinic re-investigates the cases of inmates serving long prison sentences for crimes of which they may be factually innocent.
-The clinic is one of a handful of law school innocence projects throughout the country which have been responsible for securing many of the over 320 exonerations to date.
-Your gift will assist the clinic with much-needed resources for investigations costs and DNA testing of biological evidence when needed.
+The Innocence Project Clinic re-investigates cases of inmates serving long prison sentences for crimes of which they may be factually innocent.
+It is among a handful of such clinics throughout the country which have collectively contributed to more than 320 exonerations to date.
+Your gift provides the clinic with vital resources to cover costs of investigations and DNA testing of biological evidence when needed.

 Institute for Communications Law Studies:

 Founded nearly 25 years ago, the Institute for Communications Law Studies offers more courses in communications law than any other American law school and provides invaluable externships found only in the Washington, D.C., area.
 Your gift will support the activities of the Institute and will help prepare students for practice in the field of communications law.